1. About ticagrelor

 Is there any food or drink I need to avoid?

 Do not drink grapefruit juice while taking ticagrelor.
-Grapefruit juice may increase the blood-thinning effect of your medicine.
+Grapefruit juice may increase the effect of your medicine, making you bleed more easily.

 Can I take indigestion medicines at the same time?